-The question of parents, children, and drinking alcohol at home is one with which parents often wrestle.
+The question of parents, children, and drinking alcohol at home is an important one.
+And one with which parents often wrestle.
 Other cultures can suggest an answer, but ultimately parents must decide what’s best for their children.

-Many parents intuitively recognize what has long been understood by some groups.
-They include Italians, Greeks, French, Spaniards, Portuguese, Jews and many others These groups drink frequently but have few alcohol-related problems.
+Many parents recognize what has long been understood by some groups.
+They include Italians, Greeks, French, Spaniards, Portuguese, Jews and many others These groups drink frequently but have few alcohol related problems.
 They know that drinking at home with parents is the best way to learn how to drink in moderation.
 And it also helps avoid alcohol-related problems.
-(And yes, it’s usually legal in the U.S.)
+(And yes, it’s usually legal in the US.)